The Portal for ArcGIS 10.8.1 setup is designed to detect and upgrade an existing installation of Portal for ArcGIS.

 When I log into portal, I receive a notice stating that "the number of licenses assigned exceeds the number of licenses available.
 Members assigned these licenses may not be able to access the portal.
 Go to the Licenses tab for more details".
 How do I resolve this issue?

-This notice will display for administrators when they log into the portal and the portal's licensing is in overdraft.
+This notice displays for administrators when they sign in to the portal and the portal's licensing is in overdraft.
 The number of users assigned a user type or add on license exceeds the number of licenses available.

-If your users are assigned the Standard (Temporary) or Lite (Temporary) user type, you will need to update the user type for all members to a valid licensed user type.
-See After upgrading to ArcGIS Enterprise 10.8, which user type will my members by assigned? for more details.
+If your users are assigned the Standard (Temporary) or Lite (Temporary) user type, you need to update the user type for all members to a valid licensed user type.
+See After upgrading to ArcGIS Enterprise 10.8.1, which user type will my members be assigned? for more details.

 There was an error creating my initial administrator account.
 How do I resolve this to complete the upgrade?